folke/twilight.nvim/README.md

 ## ⚙️ Configuration

-Todo comes with the following defaults:
+Twilight comes with the following defaults:

 ```lua
 {